SolarFlurry/zircon/docs/zirconfig.md

 - `edu`
 - `edu-preview`

-Currently, Windows only supports `stable` and MacOS only supports `edu`.
+Currently, Windows only supports `stable` and `edu`, and MacOS only supports `edu`.

+---

+Next, read [Project Structure](./project-structure.md) for a better understand of Zircon project structure.